AmeliaCMU/AmeliaCMU.github.io/_posts/2024-06-17-amelia-model.md

 ## Model Overview

-AmeliaTF is an end-to-end motion prediction model that aims to characterize *relevant* surface area operations.
+Amelia-TF is an end-to-end motion prediction model that aims to characterize *relevant* surface area operations.
 To do so, our model comprises three main submodules:
 1. A **scene representation** module that determines the agents of interest in the scene using a scoring strategy, and encodes per-agent features,
 2. A transformer-based **scene encoder**, which hierarchically encodes the *temporal*, *agent-to-agent* and *agent-to-context* relationships within a scene, and;